Princess Sarah (TV series): Animal characters

+Promotion

+This show has been developed following the success of Mga Anghel na Walang Langit as part of a lineup of Dreamscape Entertainment family and religious-oriented series since 2005.
+It was succeeded by May Bukas Pa in 2009.

 Reception

 Princess Sarah replaced Kokey in its timeslot and was expected to follow its success.
 The pilot episode garnered a 27.1% ratings according to AGB Nielsen in Mega Manila.
 It ran for only a month during the Christmas season; the finale ratings were low, only able to reach a total of 22% ratings.
 The highest rating was 28.5% while the lowest was 20.6%.